zachary-britt/capstone/README.md

 These sources required customized web scraping [src/scrapers/](https://github.com/zachary-britt/text2slant/tree/master/src/scrapers "scrapers").

-To further generalize I also downloaded a year of reddit comments and partitioned them into left wing, right wing, and non-political subreddits.
+To further generalize I also downloaded a year of reddit comments from [pushshift](https://files.pushshift.io/reddit/comments/)and partitioned them into left wing, right wing, and non-political subreddits.
 The comments were filtered for length and and high score to ensure that they both fit the ethos of their subreddit and are long enough that they make sense out of context.

 1. Right wing subs:
 	* /r/The_Donald